 Going vegan means rejecting all products and ingredients derived from animal sources.
 Many people decide on this diet because the production of milk, eggs, and leather contributes to the suffering of millions of animals.
 Your decision doesn’t have to be all or nothing, however – every step counts.

 Going vegan isn’t a choice everyone feels comfortable with.
 But every choice that brings us a little bit closer to a vegan lifestyle is an important contribution to decreasing both animal suffering and our environmental impact.
 It all adds up.
 Here’s five simple steps everyone can take.

 Milk chocolate, as its name suggests, has a relatively high milk content and is therefore naturally not vegan.
 If it’s not organic chocolate, consumers must assume that the milk is produced via factory farming.
 Dark or bitter chocolates, however, typically include no or only very little milk.
-There is also milk-free chocolate, often but not always marked as vegan.
+But there is also milk-free chocolate which is typically marked as vegan chocolate.
 So just buy a different brand of chocolate – thats an easy step towards going vegan.
 Also consider purchasing fair trade chocolate whenever possible.